 A consequence of this was my numbers of insolvency appointments and support staff reduced over a period of several years until I no longer needed large office premises due to the personal nature of my medium to long term case work (some being 2 years plus) spread over a wide geographical area.

 I found this progression into insolvency led turnaround more constructive than pure insolvency but I retained my insolvency licence until 2015 as a sign of my technical and practical experience with a commitment to continuing professional development (CPD).

 My strapline became “your business is safe with me because I no longer take formal insolvency appointments”

 Following the financial crash of 2008, the property market became severely distressed and again due to my specialist insolvency knowledge I was appointed as a Law of Property Act (LPA) Receiver (not a formal insolvency process) in many multi-million £ property portfolios involving management, realisation and adding-value including the development of a disused airfield into a major operational shopping centre with a supermarket, a variety of retail stores and a petrol filling station.

-(* On 31/12/15 I surrendered my insolvency licence, which was also my practising certificate, and resigned from ACCA)
+(* On 31/12/15 I surrendered my insolvency licence, which was also my practising certificate, as I no longer held any formal insolvency appointments and by mutual agreement resigned from ACCA)